chellimiller/CS442_Project2/README.md

 ## Overview

-ls command for Windows written as a .bat by Michelle Miller
+ls command for Windows written as a .bat by Michelle Miller.
+The final result is a simple script that meets the minimum requirements, the file could be improved by adding more options and changing the output so it is more like the Linux ls command.

 ## Requirements
 1. User can specify file or directory on command line